xiaoylu/DesignPattern/dependency_injection/Readme.md

   Pet providePet(House house) { return ThirdPartyCat.create(house); }
 }

-// option 3. notes
+// notes: in option 3,
 // @Provides methods will be called each time the dependency is requested, unless they are tagged with the
-// with @Singleton + @Provides, the Guice injector will only create a single instance and reuse it any time
+// with @Singleton, the Guice injector will only create a single instance and reuse it any time

+  @Singleton
+  @Provides
+  Pet providePet(House house) { return ThirdPartyCat.create(house); }

 ```

 * Runtime dependency instead of compile-time dependency